WRITING

 Pierre Berton & the Economics of Authenticity ~ Canadian Literature

-I am finishing a book manuscript composed of previously published and newly written essays that explore the idea of home, belonging, and place-making.
-Braided with cultural and literary critique, archival research, and personal reflection, these lyric essays explore interrelated, but often overlooked, ecological, spiritual, and social histories.
+I am currently seeking publication for a book manuscript composed of previously published and newly written essays that explore ideas of home, belonging, and place-making.
+Braided with cultural and literary critique, archival research and reportage, personal reflection, these lyric essays explore interrelated, but often overlooked, ecological, spiritual, and social histories.
 Toggling between local and continental scales, different pieces explore the double edge of faith and doubt, the overlap of immigration and environmental crises, and the histories and counter-histories of settlement and land theft.
-Together, Homeground seek after James Baldwin’s exhortation to “know whence you came.”
+Together, the essays seek after James Baldwin’s exhortation to “go back to where you started, or as far back as you can, examine all of it, travel your road again, and tell the truth of it.
+Sing or shout or testify or keep it to yourself, but know whence you came.”